 Sales of natural gas are affected by the availability, terms and cost of transportation.
 The price and terms for access to pipeline transportation remain subject to extensive federal and state regulation.
 Several major regulatory changes have been implemented by Congress and the FERC from 1985 to the present that affect the economics of natural gas production, transportation and sales.
 In addition, the FERC continues to promulgate revisions to various aspects of the rules and regulations affecting those segments of the natural gas industry, most notably interstate natural gas transmission companies that remain subject to the FERC's jurisdiction.
 These initiatives may also affect the intrastate transportation of gas under certain circumstances.
 The stated purpose of many of these regulatory changes is to promote competition among the various sectors of the natural gas industry.
-The ultimate impact of the complex rules and regulations issued by the FERC since 1985 cannot be predicted.
-In addition, many aspects of these regulatory developments have not become final but are still pending judicial and FERC final decisions.
+The ultimate impact of the complex rules and regulation, many aspects of these regulatory developments have not become final but are still pending judicial and FERC final decisions.